MITgcm/MITgcm/doc/getting_started/getting_started.rst

 ``–mpi``
     enables certain `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ features (using CPP ``#define``) within the code and is necessary for `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ builds (see :numref:`build_mpi`).

 ``–omp``
     enables OpenMP code and compiler flag ``OMPFLAG`` (see :numref:`build_openmp`).

 ``–ieee``
     use IEEE numerics (requires support in optfile).
     This option is typically a good choice if one wants to compare output from different machines running the same code.
 Note using IEEE disables all compiler optimizations.

 ``-devel``
-    use IEEE numerics and add additional compiler options to check array bounds and add other additional warning and debugging flags
+    use IEEE numerics (requires support in optfile) and add additional compiler options to check array bounds and add other additional warning and debugging flags.
-    (requires support in optfile).

 ``–make «/PATH/TO/GMAKE»``
     due to the poor handling of soft-links and other bugs common with